 These proteins differ in the types of amino acids they contain.
 Also, animal proteins contain more sulfur-type amino acids such as methionine.
 These constituents metabolize into sulfuric acid which the body has to work at neutralizing.

-Different Types of Plant Protein
+Different Types of Soy Protein vs Soy Protein

-Soy protein is arguably the most common form of plant protein.
 Although it has come under fire of late due to GMO’s issues and different processing techniques, soy really is the most complete plant protein.
 There are continued studies on the safety and efficacy of soy protein from various sources.
 You can look for a soy protein isolate if you want the purest form, or simply choose a soy protein powder to meet your needs.

 Soy protein also boasts a long track record of great health benefits such as delaying menopause, aiding in lowering blood pressure and lowering cholesterol.
 I will, of course, keep you in the loop on any updates when it comes to the safety and efficacy of all protein products.